-If you’re interested in obtaining one of the coveted 400 Virginia Cannabis Dispensary Licenses, continue reading.
+If you’re interested in obtaining one of the coveted 400 Virginia Cannabis Dispensary Licenses, also known as a Pharmaceutical Processor Permit, continue reading.

 - buying or seizing from a marijuana wholesaler retail marijuana;

 - retailing marijuana products, immature marijuana plants, or retail marijuana seeds; and